fwaris/MLUtils/readme.md

 - Print out the nested transforms learned by AutoML during an experiment run
 - Schema and column information utility functions
 - Operator to join transformations into a composite pipeline
+- Generate an F# record type from IDataView schema